CurrenteCalamo/ClusterInNode/README.md

 # CLUSTERINNODE
-Clustering is the launch of multiple instances of the same application to distribute processing of incoming requests between them.
-And this is one of the implementations of this approach.
+Clustering is the launch of multiple instances of the same application to distribute the processing of incoming requests between them.
+And this is my implementation of this approach.

 ## Running the app